-Pioneering hacker Kevin Mitnick turned security guru, dead at 59
+Pioneering hacker Kevin Mitnick, FBI-wanted felon turned security guru, dead at 59

 But federal prosecutors had difficulty gathering evidence of major crimes, and after being jailed for nearly four years, Mitnick reached a plea agreement in 1999 that credited him for time served.

 Upon his January 2000 release from prison, Mitnick told reporters his “were simple crimes of trespass.”

-“I wanted to know as much as I could find out about how phone networks worked,” he said.
+He said ”I wanted to know as much as I could find out about how phone networks worked.”

-He was initially barred for three years from using computers, modems, cellphones or anything else that could give him internet access — and from public speaking — but those requirements were dropped six months later.
+He was initially barred for three years from using computers, modems, cell phones or anything else that could give him internet access — and from public speaking.
+Those requirements were gradually eased but he wasn’t allowed back online until December 2002.

 Mitnick’s forte was social engineering.
-He would impersonate company employees to obtain passwords and data, a technique known as pre-texting that remains among the most effective in hacking.
+He would impersonate company employees to obtain passwords and data, a technique known as pretexting that remains among the most effective in hacking and which typically requires considerable research to pull off successfully.

 “His ingenuity challenged systems, incited dialogues, and pushed boundaries in cybersecurity.
-He will remain a testament to the uncharted power of curiosity,” tweeted Chris Wysopal, who as a member of the white-hat hacking group L0pht testified before the U.S. Senate a few years before Mitnick did the same.
+He will remain a testament to the uncharted power of curiousity,” tweeted Chris Wysopal, who as a member of the white-hat hacking group L0pht testified before the U.S. Senate a few years before Mitnick did the same.

-“My hacking activity actually was a quest for knowledge, the intellectual challenge, the thrill and the escape from reality,” Mitnick said during a March 2000 congressional hearing in response to a question by Sen. Joe Lieberman, D-Conn., about what motivated him.
+“My hacking activity actually was a quest for knowledge, the intellectual challenge, the thrill and the escape from reality,” Mitnick said during a March 2000 congressional hearing in response to a question by Sen. Joseph Lieberman, D-Conn., about what motivated him.

 In his prepared testimony, Mitnick boasted that he had “successfully penetrated some of the most resilient computer systems ever developed.”

-Mitnick had first been arrested for computer crimes at age 17 for brazenly walking into a Pacific Bell office and took a handful of computer manuals and codes to digital door locks.
+Mitnick had first been arrested for computer crimes at age 17 for brazenly walking into a Pacific Bell office and taking a handful of computer manuals and codes to digital door locks.
 For that, he served a year in a rehabilitation center, deemed by a federal judge as being addicted to computer tampering.

 Mitnick had been raised in the bleak Los Angeles suburb of Panorama City by his mother, who divorced his father when he was 3.
 An overweight, lonely teenager, he dropped out of high school and found friends only when he stumbled into the world of phone phreaks – teens who used stolen phone codes to make free long-distance calls.